 CBG

-A lesser-known cannabinoid called cannabigerol (CBG), while not present in large quantities in most strains, is nonetheless worth learning about for a number of reasons.
+A lesser-known cannabinoid called cannabigerol (CBG), while not present in large quantities in most strains.
+Furthermore, nonetheless worth learning about for a number of reasons.

 How is CBG (cannabigerol) made?